 But the controversial hue can still seem a little tricky to work with at first blush.
 The secret to making pink work in your home?
-Pairing it with complementary hues by looking across the color wheel (since red sits opposite green, pink and emerald hues are an intuitive match), or selecting a shade that's far more saturated than the muted nudes you've chosen.
+Pairing it with complementary hues by looking across the color wheel (since red sits opposite green, pink, and emerald hues are an intuitive match), or selecting a shade that's far more saturated than the muted nudes you've chosen.
 Then, layer in tons of rich texture to complete the effect: a pink-hued room that's as livable as it is lovely (and one that won't elicit compare

 Check out our roundup of the most interesting colors to pair with pink, then get painting.

 File under: color schemes that shouldn't work, but somehow totally do.
-This peach and neon pink combination draws both hues from similar color families but switches up the saturation levels to make the look really pop.
+This peach and pale pink combination draws both hues from similar color families but switches up the saturation levels to make the look really pop.

 Proof positive that pink and grey don't have to look twee together.
 This modern living room packs a punch, even while relying on two ultra-muted neutral shades.

 Is it just us, or does this color combo look just like an idyllic, early-morning sunrise?
 We wouldn't mind waking up to this pink bedroom every morning.

 Crepe Pink + Black